 During the year under review the Directors state that applicableSecretarial Standards issued by the Institute of Company Secretaries of India("ICSI") i.e. Secretarial Standard-1 ("SS-1") and SecretarialStandard-2 ("SS-2") relating to Meetings of the Board of Directors'and General Meetings' respectively have been duly complied by the Company.

 10. Subsidiary/ Joint Venture/ Associate Company

-Your company does not have any subsidiaries joint ventures or associate companiesduring the year under review.
+Your Company does not have any subsidiary joint venture or associatecompany during the Financial Year under review.

 11. Changes in Nature of Business

 There was no change in the nature of business of the Company during theFinancial Year under review.